Bleeding-Action-Man/ServerTools/README.md

 Enhanced version of the Trader Mutator, with better features;

-- Only 'ViP' or selected players in config .ini can manipulate trader
+- Ability to give only selected players in config .ini permission to manipulate trader
 - Set skip options from ESC-Menu, no need for Mutate commands (Coming Soon)